 Wouldn’t it be great if you had a crystal ball to see what each employee wants or doesn’t want?
 Unfortunately, crystal balls don’t exist.
 But all is not lost.
-Here are some surefire things everyone on your staff wants — and doesn’t want.
+Here are some surefire hints.